|1||Hat Yai, Songkhla|

 |Good|| 17 US AQI||PM2.5|

-PM2.5 concentration in Phuket air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Phuket air currently meets the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|